projectdiscovery/subfinder/README.md

 **The new highlight of this release is the addition of stdin/stdout features.** Now, domains can be piped to subfinder and enumeration can be ran on them.
 For example -

 ```
-> echo "hackerone.com" | subfinder -v
+> echo hackerone.com | subfinder -v
 > cat targets.txt | subfinder -v
 ```

 The subdomains discovered can be piped to other tools too.
-For example, you can pipe the subdomains discovered by subfinder to the awesome [httprobe](https://github.com/tomnomnom/httprobe) tool by @tomnomnom which will then find running http servers on the host.
+For example, you can pipe the subdomains discovered by subfinder to httpx [httpx](https://github.com/projectdiscovery/httpx) which will then find running http servers on the host.

 ```
-> echo "hackerone.com" | subfinder -silent | httprobe
+> echo hackerone.com | subfinder -silent | httpx -silent

 http://hackerone.com
 http://www.hackerone.com